derfaule/album-database-champeta/README.md

 ### Common Issues

 1. **"Unable to Load Albums" error**:
-   - Check your Airtable Base ID and API Key in `src/config/airtable.ts`
+   - Check your Airtable Base ID and Personal Access Token in `src/config/airtable.ts`
    - Ensure your Airtable base is accessible
    - Verify the table name matches your configuration
+   - Make sure your PAT has the correct scopes (`data.records:read`) and base access

 2. **Images not loading**:
    - Make sure the "Cover Image" field in Airtable contains valid image files